Learn how to lighten and highlight hair naturally at home. Using these natural hair lightener ideas saves money and

 On most hair, henna will only darken, but on very dark brown or black hair, henna can lighten and leave reddish highlights.
+So if you’re looking for black hair with highlights, this may be your jam.
 Use about 3 tablespoons of henna powder to a ½ cup of boiling water.
 Let this sit for 12 hours or overnight.
 Then apply to your hair and let sit for 2-3 hours.
 Wash out well and style as you normally would.
 (Find henna dye here.)

 6. Honey and Olive Oil

 I’m not sure the exact mechanics of how this works, but it creates nice subtle highlights and softer hair.
 Warm ¼ cup of honey and add ¼ cup olive oil.
 Stir well to combine.
 Apply to your hair where you want the highlights and leave on for 30-60 minutes.
 About 5 minutes before you wash it out, work it into all of your hair, focusing on ends.
 Wash out well.
 If you are using the shower to wash it out, be very careful as oil can create a very slippery surface.

-Take a half a cup of your normal conditioner and add enough cinnamon powder to make a thick paste.
-Apply this to your hair and leave on 3-4 hours or overnight.
+Take half a cup of your normal conditioner and add enough cinnamon powder to make a thick paste.
+Apply this to your hair and leave for 3-4 hours or overnight.
 The longer you leave it, the richer the color.
 In the morning (or at the end of the 3-4 hours), wash it out well and style as you normally would.
 This will also soften your hair and leave it nice and silky.
-Bonus: cinnamon has antioxidants and natural sunscreen that will protect your hair from the damaging rays of the sun.
+Bonus: Cinnamon has antioxidants and natural sunscreen that will protect your hair from the damaging rays of the sun.

 8. Honey and Vinegar